cvalesares/cvalesares/README.md

 ### Hi there 👋

-I am a Ruby on Rails dev currently learning JavaScript and React.
 Check out my work below...

 [My Portfolio](https://terminal.turing.edu/profiles/1141)

 ## About Me:
-- I am a recent grad from Turing School of Software and Design
+- I am a grad from Elon & Turing School of Software and Design
-- Background in SaaS Sales
+- Background in Engineering and SaaS Sales
 - Lover of all things hockey

 ## 📫 How to reach me: